rob-murray/os-leaflet/README.md

 ## Getting started

-You can get hold of the code with npm and it should work fine with [browserify](http://browserify.org/).
+You can get hold of the code using npm and it should work fine with [browserify](http://browserify.org/).
 Or you can just manually import the layer.

 ### Dependency management